perishky/snakemake-example/minimal/readme-apptainer.md

-# Snakemake pipeline with apptainer containers
+# Snakemake pipeline installation using apptainer containers

 A pipeline can be containerized by running the entire pipeline within a container.
 The upside of this approach is simplicity, everything runs inside